Killing of Rachel Nickell

-Rachel Jane Nickell (23 November 1968 – 15 July 1992) was a British woman who was stabbed to death on Wimbledon Common in south-west London on 15 July 1992.
+Rachel Jane Nickell (23 November 1968 – 15 July 1992) was a British woman who was stabbed to death on Wimbledon Common in southwest London on 15 July 1992.
 The initial police investigation of the crime resulted in the arrest in controversial circumstances of an innocent man, who was acquitted.
-Her killer, Robert Napper, was identified by a later police investigation and convicted in 2008.

 Nickell was walking with her two-year-old son on Wimbledon Common when she was stabbed 49 times in the neck and torso and died at the scene.
 A lengthy police investigation to find the perpetrator followed, during which a suspect was wrongfully charged and later acquitted—before the case went cold.

-In 2002, with more advanced forensic techniques, the case was reopened.
-On 18 December 2008, Robert Napper pleaded guilty to Nickell's manslaughter on the grounds of diminished responsibility.
-Napper, who was already detained at high-security Broadmoor Hospital in Berkshire for a 1993 double murder, was ordered to be detained there indefinitely.
+The detectives involved in arresting the innocent man had rejected, with "hostility", a suggestion from detectives investigating the November 1993 murders of single mother Samantha Bisset and her four-year-old daughter, Jazmine, as having been perpetrated by the same suspect due to a preponderance of similarities in the crimes.
+In 2006, a cold case investigation did identify Robert Napper – the man caught and convicted in 1995 for the Bisset murders – as Nickell's murderer.
+In 2008, Napper pleaded guilty to Nickell's manslaughter on the grounds of diminished responsibility.
+Napper, who was already detained at high-security Broadmoor Hospital in Berkshire for the Bisset murders, was ordered to be detained there indefinitely.

 Killing

-At the time of her death, Nickell was living near Wimbledon Common with partner André Hanscombe and their two-year-old son, Alexander Louis.
-Nickell was 23 years old at the time.
+At the time of her death, Nickell was aged 23 and lived near Wimbledon Common with partner André Hanscombe and their two-year-old son, Alexander Louis.
 On the morning of 15 July 1992, she and Alexander were walking their dog on Wimbledon Common.
-Whilst passing through a secluded area of the common, Nickell was attacked.
-An assailant killed her by repeatedly stabbing and slashing her with a knife, then sexually assaulted her.
-The assailant fled the scene, leaving Alex physically unharmed in the vicinity.
-A passer-by found him clinging to his mother's blood-soaked body, repeating the words "Wake up, Mummy", with a piece of paper stuck to her forehead as a bandage.
+While passing through a secluded area, Nickell was repeatedly stabbed and sexually assaulted.
+Alexander was physically unharmed, and was found by a passer-by clinging to Nickell's body, repeating the words "Wake up, Mummy", having placed a piece of paper on her forehead as a makeshift bandage.

-In a television interview on 7 September 2021 with Lorraine Kelly, discussing the documentary Death on the Common: My Mother's Murder, Alex Hanscombe said after his mother had been attacked, he said to her three times "wake up, Mummy" before realising she was "gone" and not playing.
-He then walked into a clearing on the common, where people saw that he was covered in blood and therefore discovered his mother's body.

 Investigation

 Officers of the Metropolitan Police undertook the investigation, under pressure to find the perpetrator by press coverage and public outrage at the circumstances of the murder.
-Thirty-two men were questioned in connection with the killing; the investigation quickly targeted Colin Stagg, a man from Roehampton who was known to walk his dog on the Common.
+Thirty-two men were questioned in connection with the killing, and the investigation quickly targeted Colin Stagg, a man from Roehampton who was known to walk his dog on the Common.
 As there was no forensic evidence linking him to the scene, the police asked Paul Britton, a criminal psychologist, to create an offender profile of the killer.
-They decided that he fitted the profile and asked the psychologist to assist with designing a covert operation, code-named Operation Edzell, to see whether he would eliminate or implicate himself.
+They decided that Stagg matched the profile and asked the psychologist to assist with designing a covert operation, code-named Operation Edzell, to see whether he would eliminate or implicate himself.
 This operation was later criticised by the media and the trial judge as effectively a "honeytrap".